Filming on Scotland’s canals

 Our experts can offer advice in the history, archaeology, wildlife and modern usage of the nation’s 250-year-old canals and our filming team will help you find the perfect location and provide a single point of contact from your initial enquiry to the shoot.

-For specific guidance on drone usage on Scotland’s canals, please see our guide here.
+For specific guidance on drone usage on Scotland’s canals, please see our page on filming with drones.